DogeTheBeast/College_notes/CHEM 154/Unit 2/Ionization energy.md

 														${X-> X^+ + e^-}$

-Fluorine has the highest ionization energy because it has the greatest [[Effective Nuclear Charge]]
+Fluorine has the highest ionization energy because it has the greatest [[Effective Nuclear Charge]] meaning that it is difficult to remove electrons from fluorine.